 1. Toxic Emotions

 We grow up having our own set of beliefs and thoughts.
-Our perception of other people in the society is formed by hearing certain things about people of certain religions, castes or classes.
+Our perception of other people in society is formed by hearing certain things about people of certain religions, castes or classes.

 This makes us believe that these facts are actually true, and we may end up being biased because of such socialization.

 Our brain also creates shortcuts called ‘heuristics’ to cut processing time while making decisions in complex situations, usually based on past knowledge or experiences.